Doctor of Criminal Justice: History

+Internationally, Teesside University in the United Kingdom also offers a fully online Doctorate in Criminal Justice, providing a global opportunity for professionals seeking to advance theory and practice.
+The program enables students to conduct self-directed, doctoral-level research in specialized areas of criminal justice while remaining professionally active.
+Delivered 100% online, Teesside’s D.C.J. emphasizes independent research, applied methodology, and critical evaluation of practice.
+Students are expected to possess a relevant master’s degree (or 60 credits at Level 7) earned within the last five years and a minimum of two years of professional or volunteer experience in the field.
+Coursework includes advanced study and research modules such as Criminal Justice Research: From Planning to Practice, Piloting Your Research, and Theory into Practice in Criminal Justice.

 As a relatively new type of doctorate, specific requirements for the Doctor of Criminal Justice vary.
-For example, the California University of Pennsylvania's Doctor of Criminal Justice can be completed with an accelerated two years of coursework (42 credits beyond master's or Juris Doctor) with an extensive written professional dissertation, defense, and comprehensive exam.
+For example, the Pennsylvania Western University's Doctor of Criminal Justice can be completed with an accelerated two years of coursework (42 credits beyond master's or Juris Doctor) with an extensive written professional dissertation, defense, and comprehensive exam.
 Saint Leo University's Doctor of Criminal Justice program takes three and a half years to complete, and also includes a written dissertation and defense, bringing the first two D.C.J. degrees closer to the notion of research-based degrees.